dcycle/starterkit-drupalsite/README.md

 ### Prerequisites on the Acquia server

-* We need to install the same version of PHP as can be found on the containers by typing `docker-compose exec drupal /bin/bash -c 'php -v'`.
+* We need to install the same version of PHP as can be found on the containers by typing `./scripts/docker-compose.sh exec drupal /bin/bash -c 'php -v'`.
 * Make sure you are periodically calling "drush cron" from the command line using [this technique](https://docs.acquia.com/acquia-cloud/manage/cron) on your Acquia site.

 ### Notes about cron on Acquia